 \section{Conclusions}

 Here we presented a novel semi-analytical algorithm for determining stable and unstable manifolds of fixed and cyclic points in ReLU-based RNNs.
-Within each linear subregion, the algorithm provides an analytical construction for the manifold segments, and then recursively assembles these segments into the global un-/stable manifolds within the subregion in which the cyclic point resides, and then by forward- or backward-iterating the RNN map $F_{\mathbf{\theta}}$ collects a few support points for spanning their extensions into neighboring linear subregions.
+Within each linear subregion, the algorithm provides an analytical construction for the manifold segments, and then recursively assembles these segments into the global un-/stable manifolds by forward- or backward-iterating the RNN map $F_{\mathbf{\theta}}$ across subregions.
 These manifolds are profoundly important for studying an RNN's dynamical repertoire, illuminating dynamical mechanisms in an underlying system reconstructed by the RNN, or the mechanisms by which an RNN solves a given task.
 Stable manifolds of saddle points segregate the state space into different basins of attraction, giving rise to the computationally important property of multistability \citep{dur0, feu18}.
 Intersections of stable and unstable manifolds, in turn, lead to homo- or heteroclinic points which produce a fractal geometry and chaos \citep{wig}.
 While here we developed these algorithms for the class of PLRNNs \citep{brenner_tractable_2022,hess,brenner2024alrnn}, extensions to other PL systems, like SLDS \citep{linderman_bayesian_2017,linderman_recurrent_2016} or TLS \citep{parmelee2022core,morrison2016diversity,hahnloser2000permitted} are conceivable.
 SLDS, unlike PLRNNs, are not continuous across boundaries of linear regions, however, rendering them less suitable for DSR in general and making it more tricky to impose invertibility.
 TLNs, on the other hand, are defined in continuous rather than discrete time.
 Techniques for converting discrete into continuous time PLRNNs may thus be of help here \citep{mon2}.
 Sometimes restrictions are imposed on the weight matrices (like binary weights or mutual inhibition), leading to nice theoretical results \citep{curto2023graph,parmelee2022core,morrison2016diversity} but also curtailing the model's flexibility for approximating arbitrary DS.